sahan/IckleBot/README.md

 <br/>
 ##About

-**IckleBot** facilitates quick Android development by generating the usual boilerplate code in `Activity` instances and offers an alternative simplified threading model.
+**IckleBot** facilitates quick Android development by generating boilerplate code in `Activity` instances and offers an alternative simplified threading model.
 It encourages loose-coupling and maintainability by providing a [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) framework.